NASSGuide

 photo credit: Gregory Watkins

 Located in the East Street Plaza, Bask is a great Happy Hour spot with some of the best burgers in Nassau.
-We’re huge fans of their messy Holy Lamb Burger with sauteed mushrooms, vegetables, yogurt mint sauce, and bacon, all on a brioche bun.
+We’re huge fans of their messy lamb burger with sauteed mushrooms, vegetables, yogurt mint sauce, and bacon, all on a brioche bun.
 Their Happy Hours run from 4-7pm Sundays through Thursdays, with buy-one-get-one half-off specials—perfect if you want to escape your all-inclusive on a weekday.

-Chicken in da bag has been a staple in Bahamian society for longer than anyone can remember.
+Chicken in da bag has been a go-to in Bahamian society for longer than anyone can remember.
 Since 1990, Bamboo Shack has been serving this exceptional takeout meal of chicken thighs and conch with onions, mayo, and ketchup to locals and tourists alike.
-They have seven locations across the island, and each lets you see Nassau in a completely different light.
-If you’re staying in the western part of the island, go to their West Bay spot, since they happen to be one of two locations that also serve some grilled items.
+They have seven locations across the island, but if you’re staying in the western part of the island, go to their West Bay spot.
+They happen to be one of two locations that also serve some grilled items.
 Wash it all down with a Goombay soda.

 Chase Sapphire Card Ad